 The Program division is committed to creating an interesting and inclusive program.
 We will prioritize the participation of underrepresented voices from within the wider speculative fiction community, including Black, Indigenous, and People of Color, and participants with disabilities.
 We are excited about incorporating Chicago-area participants, the tapestry of communities that overlap with and are adjacent to Worldcon, and recent and current Hugo finalists and winners.

-Topics covered by Program items include literature (general SF&F, Young Adult, horror, romance, children’s literature, poetry, non-fiction), science & technology, a dedicated academic track, anime and manga, art, a dedicated children’s program track, comics & graphic novels, costuming and cosplay, fandom & fan history, transformative fandom, filk, gaming talks and a gaming space, panels about and in languages other than English including Spanish and Polish language, maker talks and workshops, media, music, society, theatre, Writing & the business of writing.
+Topics covered by Program items include literature (general SF&F, Young Adult, horror, romance, children’s literature, poetry, non-fiction), science & technology, a dedicated academic track, anime and manga, art, a dedicated children’s program track, comics & graphic novels, costuming and cosplay, fandom & fan history, transformative fandom, filk, gaming talks and a gaming space, panels about and in languages other than English including Polish language, maker talks and workshops, media, music, society, theatre, Writing & the business of writing.

 Program is managed by a leadership team.
 The Chicon 8 Program Division Head (DH) is Kris “Nchanter” Snyder and the Deputy Division Head (DDH) is Ian Stockdale.